bvetsa/AgentForge/ARCHITECTURE.md

 The patch review service is independent of patch generation.
 It applies one selected diff only when the user runs `agentforge patch apply`, using the `target_file` stored in `patch_manifest.json`.
 It rejects absolute target paths, path traversal, `proposed/` targets, missing patch IDs, missing patch files, and targets that resolve outside `project_root`.
 It does not run tests or commit changes to Git after applying a patch.

-### Mock LLM Client
+### Mock LLM Provider

-The mock LLM client simulates LLM responses for local testing.
+The mock LLM provider simulates LLM responses for local testing.

 Reasons for using a mock first: